MADE

 A jury of working filmmakers reads the shortlist

-Every script undergoes a feasibility review first — can this story realistically be produced within the raised budget?
+Every script undergoes a feasibility review first - can this story realistically be produced as a micro-budget film?
 Scripts that pass go to our jury.
 No paid coverage readers.
 No algorithm.
 People who have actually made films read your work and make the call.

 03 - GREENLIT